Rhea Seehorn

-Early life and education
+Early life

 Deborah Rhea Seehorn was born in Norfolk, Virginia, on May 12, 1972.
-Her mother was an executive assistant for the United States Navy, while her father was an agent in the Naval Investigative Service.
-She also has a sister.
-Her family moved frequently during her childhood, living in Washington, D.C., and Arizona, as well as in Japan.
+Her mother was an executive assistant for the U.S. Navy, while her father was a counterintelligence agent in the Naval Investigative Service.
+She has an older sister.
+Her family moved frequently during her childhood, living in Washington, D.C. and Arizona, as well as Japan.
+Her parents divorced when she was a child, and she lived with her mother and sister in Virginia Beach, Virginia.
+Her father died when she was 18.
 Following in the footsteps of her father and grandmother, she studied painting, drawing, and architecture from a young age.
-She continued pursuing the visual arts, but had a growing passion for acting and was introduced to contemporary theater while attending George Mason University.
+She continued pursuing the visual arts, but had a growing passion for acting and was introduced to theater while attending George Mason University.